Asbestos: When Should I Worry?

 - Always wear a properly fitted approved face mask, gloves and disposable coveralls taped at the sleeve and pant cuff to do this work.

-- Take extra care to contain any dust using a drop sheet to isolate the work space.
+- Take extra care to contain any dust using a drop sheet and a sealed plastic shroud to isolate the work space.

 - To prevent creating more dust, wet down the materials with care and avoid cutting or damaging asbestos materials further.